yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### News

 * Jan.
-3, 2022, Working as research assistant at the Education University of Hong Kong.
+3, 2022, Working as a **research assistant** at the Education University of Hong Kong, responsible for parameter adjustment and implementation of a DNN-based Emotion Classification project.

 * August 17, 2021, **Y. Liu**, H. N. Dai, & N. Zhang, "Connectivity Analysis of UAV-To-Satellite Communications in Non-Terrestrial Networks," has been accepted by 2021 IEEE Global Communications Conference (GlobeCom), Selected Areas in Communications: Aerial Communications.